 We strongly encourage electronic filing.
-In-person payments are currently not being accepted until further notice.
 Please file your claim HERE.

 All eviction suits must be filed in the Justice of the Peace Precinct where the property is located.
 It is important to understand that the Judge is neither an advocate for the landlord or tenant, and each case is tried on it's own individual merit.
 Court costs in the amount of $134.00 are due at the time of filing ($80.00 per additional citation).